These semi-sweet blood orange muffins with chocolate chips use seasonal fruit and make a delicious healthy breakfast or snack.

 Why did I use a mixture of flour and ground almonds in this blood orange muffin recipe

 Simply because ground almonds create fluffy, light bakes.
 I find this combination works especially well in muffin recipes.
 I’ve used it successfully in these healthy chocolate chip muffins with cranberries as well as carrot muffins.

 Another advantage of using ground almonds is that they add a bit of a nutty flavour into the mixture.
 Sprinkle your muffins with almond flakes for a lovely roasted almond crunchy finish!

 How many blood orange muffins will I get

-This recipe makes 6 large Blood Orange Buckwheat Muffins, but you can easily double the ingredients if you’ve got a large family or want to enjoy them later.
+This recipe makes 6 large blood orange muffins, but you can easily double the ingredients if you want to enjoy them later.
 They taste great warm, whether on their own or with a little butter or even jam.